SM Spirituality Media

 The narrative and the verse contest

-The text's first chapters present a hagiographical account of Huineng's ascent that the school treats as both biography and doctrinal exposition.
-The narrative opens with the orphan from Xinzhou — illiterate, a woodcutter supporting his widowed mother — overhearing a recitation of the Diamond Sūtra in a marketplace and being seized by the line abide nowhere and let the mind arise.
-He travels north to the Fifth Patriarch Hongren's monastery on Mount Huangmei, is set to work pounding rice in the threshing shed, and is excluded from the formal monastic curriculum.
-When Hongren proposes a verse contest to identify his successor, the head monk Shenxiu composes the gradual verse — the body is the bodhi tree, the mind a clear mirror; polish it constantly, let no dust gather — that the Northern School would later carry as its doctrinal banner.
-Huineng, hearing the verse recited and unable to write himself, dictates a response: bodhi has originally no tree, the bright mirror has no stand; from the beginning there is not a single thing, where could the dust gather.
-The Fifth Patriarch, recognising in the second verse the awakening the curriculum is engineered to provoke, transmits the robe and bowl of patriarchal succession to Huineng at midnight, instructs him to flee south, and the Southern School is in this moment of the text's narrative founded.
-The verse contest is the text's pedagogical signature: the gradual polishing of Shenxiu and the sudden recognition of Huineng are presented not as rival techniques but as a doctrinal opposition that the Platform Sūtra resolves in favour of the sudden in every subsequent chapter.
+The text's first chapters give a hagiographical account of Huineng's§ rise, which the school treats as both biography and doctrine.
+It opens with an orphan from Xinzhou, illiterate and working as a woodcutter to support his widowed mother.
+In a marketplace he overhears a recitation of the Diamond Sūtra and is seized by the line abide nowhere and let the mind arise.
+He travels north to the Fifth Patriarch Hongren's monastery on Mount Huangmei, where he is set to pounding rice in the threshing shed and kept out of the formal monastic curriculum.
+Hongren then proposes a verse contest to choose his successor.
+The head monk Shenxiu composes the gradual verse that the Northern School would later carry as its banner: the body is the bodhi tree, the mind a clear mirror; polish it constantly, let no dust gather.
+Huineng hears the verse recited.
+Unable to write, he dictates a reply: bodhi has originally no tree, the bright mirror has no stand; from the beginning there is not a single thing, where could the dust gather.
+The Fifth Patriarch recognises in this second verse the awakening the whole curriculum is built to provoke.
+He transmits the robe and bowl of patriarchal succession to Huineng at midnight and tells him to flee south.
+In that moment, as the text tells it, the Southern School is founded.
+The verse contest is the text's pedagogical signature.
+Shenxiu's gradual polishing and Huineng's sudden recognition are set up not as two techniques but as a doctrinal opposition, and the Platform Sūtra settles it in favour of the sudden in every later chapter.

 The teaching: sudden awakening, no-thought, formless precepts

-The doctrinal substance of the text is delivered in the long sermon and Q&A material that fills the central chapters.
-The single most-cited move is the rejection of the meditation-as-polishing analysis the Shenxiu verse stands for.
-The Platform Sūtra's position is that one's own naturezì xìng, the self-nature, the inherent buddha-nature — is already complete and already wisdom; the practice is not the construction of the awakened mind but the immediate recognition of what is already the case.
-The technical vocabulary the sermons coin for this immediacy is wú niànno-thought, not the suppression of thinking but the non-grasping of arising thought as substantial; wú xiàngno-form, the same non-grasping applied to perception; and wú zhùnon-abiding, the abide nowhere of the Diamond Sūtra line that had seized the young woodcutter in the marketplace.
-The single-most-quoted formula in the Platform Sūtra's subsequent reception — jiàn xìng chéng fó, see one's nature, accomplish buddhahood — is the text's compact statement of the doctrine: the path's operative term is recognition rather than gradual accumulation.
-The text also introduces the formless precepts (wú xiàng jiè) — the threefold refuge in Buddha, dharma and sangha reread as refuge in one's own nature, one's own wisdom, and one's own purity — and the meditation-and-wisdom-as-one (dìng huì bù èr) doctrine that argues against the post-canonical Buddhist separation of samādhi and prajñā into discrete trainings.
-These three moves — the immediacy of seeing, the recasting of the precepts inward, and the inseparability of meditation and wisdom — are the Platform Sūtra's doctrinal signature and the source of the entire patriarchal lineage's later self-understanding.
+The doctrine is delivered in the long sermon and question-and-answer material that fills the central chapters.
+Its most-cited move is to reject the meditation-as-polishing idea that Shenxiu's verse stands for.
+The Platform Sūtra holds that one's own nature§ is already complete and already wisdom.
+This is zì xìng, the self-nature, the inherent buddha-nature.
+Practice does not build the awakened mind; it simply recognises what is already the case.
+The sermons coin three terms for this immediacy.
+Wú niàn, no-thought, is not the suppression of thinking but the refusal to grasp arising thought as solid.
+Wú xiàng, no-form, applies the same non-grasping to perception.
+Wú zhù, non-abiding, is the abide nowhere of the Diamond Sūtra line that first seized the young woodcutter.
+The most-quoted formula in the text's later reception is jiàn xìng chéng fó, see one's nature, accomplish buddhahood.
+It states the doctrine in four characters: the path turns on recognition, not gradual accumulation.
+The text also introduces the formless precepts (wú xiàng jiè).
+Here the threefold refuge in Buddha§, dharma§ and sangha§ is reread as refuge in one's own nature, one's own wisdom, and one's own purity.
+Alongside it comes the meditation-and-wisdom-as-one doctrine (dìng huì bù èr), which argues against splitting samādhi and prajñā into separate trainings.
+These three moves are the Platform Sūtra's signature: the immediacy of seeing, the turning of the precepts inward, and the inseparability of meditation and wisdom.
+They are the source of how the whole patriarchal lineage later understood itself.

 Where the text appears in the index